Gambhiranata: Structure and Lakshana

 The notes used in this scale are shadjam, antara gandharam, shuddha madhyamam, panchamam and kakali nishadam (see swaras in Carnatic music for details on below notation and terms).
 Gambhiranata is considered a janya rāgam of Chalanata, the 36th Melakarta rāgam, though it can be derived from 8 other melakarta rāgams, by dropping both rishabham and dhaivatam.

 Popular compositions

 Gambhiranata rāgam lends itself for elaboration due to the pentatonic nature and symmetricity of the scale.
 The mallari tune played in Nadhaswaram at temple processions are set to this musical scale.
-Here are some compositions set to this scale.